-People have all sorts of ideas about this.
-I subscribe to the idea that if you want to find out why a thing is there, ask the person that made it.
+If you want to know why a thing is there, ask the person that made it.

-So I think that if you want to know the meaning of life, the universe and everything, the best person to ask is God Himself.
-Luckily for us, the disciples of Lord Jesus asked Him a similar question and He gave them a detailed answer.
+Luckily for us, the disciples of Lord Jesus asked Him and He gave them a detailed answer.
 It’s all nicely written in Matthew 24 and 25.

 It’s wise to remember scary things.

-People tend to focus on negative things.
-We are told that our negative focus is hard-wired into our brains.
-Remembering bad stuff can be beneficial.
+People remember bad things; it’s hard-wired into our brains.
+Remembering bad stuff keeps us alive.
 For instance, would the human race be around if our ancestors forgot that the big scary thing with horns was dangerous?

 So let’s head-butt Matthew 24 & 25 and see what drops out?